Introduction

 Phone and Identification

-Your phone is also often your camera, allowing you to take awesome photos along the way.
+Your phone is also often your camera, allowing you to take awesome photos along the way!

 Backpacks